MatteoPerota/Django-Wedding-Website/README.md

 # Django Wedding Website

 Hey there! 👋 Welcome to the repository for a Django wedding website I created for my wedding invites.
 This project is a simple, clean, and user-friendly website designed to give guests all the info they need about the big day.

+You might notice that everything is written in Italian—it’s my native language and the one most of our friends and family are comfortable with!

 ---